roytang/blog/content/post/2022/12/weeknotes-12-25/index.md

 ### This coming week:

 For me probably just wrapping up / end of year stuff, writing some blog posts, gathering some stats, thinking about the year to come, etc. [Relevant tweet](https://twitter.com/GianmarcoSoresi/status/1606312849013211137).

+I wish good cheer to all of you this holiday season!